kiarraafrica/CS222Team8Lab3/README.md

 1. 📝 Choose Diary Type
 	- Press 1 for Normal Diary
 	- Press 2 for Secured Diary
-	- Press 3 to Exit
+	- Press 3 to Close Application
 2. 🏠 Main Menu
 	- Press 1 to Write a New Entry
 	- Press 2 to View All Entries